Guide written by:

 The most common bed base types are slatted or sprung, but you can also opt for adjustable bases with disc spring technology.

 This is the most popular type of bed base.
 It offers enhanced support and mattress ventilation.
 Slats come in a range of different widths and spacing configurations.
 While they can be covered with ticking (a densely woven fabric), slats with no covering are more common and provide better ventilation for the mattress.
 Slats can also be equipped with suspension systems or slider bars to provide varying support for different parts of the body.

 Sprung bed bases

-Whether equipped with bonnell or pocket springs, sprung bed bases are more efficient because they provide independent comfort for two sleepers.
+Whether equipped with bonnell or pocket springs, sprung bed bases are more efficient because they provide independent comfort for two sleepers in double beds.
 However, they offer less in terms of firmness and durability.

 Adjustable bed bases for relaxation

 Adjustable bed bases are composed of either slats or rubber discs that can move in all directions to allow you to choose precise support for different areas of the body.